yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 It also means you can setup and manage multiple Pi's as your Pi mining setup grows :)

-Follow this tutorial to set Teamviewer up: https://m.youtube.com/watch?v=vr3Gf8vnKAg
+Follow this tutorial to set Teamviewer up on Raspbian: https://m.youtube.com/watch?v=vr3Gf8vnKAg

-Download teamviewer for Raspbian from this link: https://www.teamviewer.com/iotcontest/
+Download eamviewer for Raspbian from this link: https://www.teamviewer.com/iotcontest/

 Thats IT!

 I hope you found this guide useful.
 If you did, any donations are appreciated.

-> Send your BITG donations to **GXtS1QCPsMANpRDQa5xFwogfbxT42dy5uV**
+> Send your BITG donations to
+> Bitcoin Green (BITG) **GXtS1QCPsMANpRDQa5xFwogfbxT42dy5uV**
+> Bitcoin (BTC) **1AxzU81tw8rBL9vRyGdhWL4s4C8BusffP7**